14 FAM 720

 a.
 Department managers, supervisors, and employees are responsible for ensuring efficient use of the diplomatic pouch based on the policies set forth in this subchapter.

 c.
-A/LM/PMP/DPM will interpret rules and regulations and make decisions if requested to do so.
+The Director of A/LM/PMP/DPM will interpret rules and regulations and make decisions if requested to do so.

 14 FAM 728.3 Post Management